CloudOpsPioneer/terraform-aws-flaskapp/app-eks/README.md

 helm search  repo eks-charts/aws-load-balancer-controller  --versions
 ```

+## Troubleshooting
-## To check connectivity of any app running on pod_ip
+To check connectivity of any app running on pod.

 ### ClusterIP
 Run either one of the commands to test.